-- Basic principle: Access the media without passing on write requests; only allow read requests - → I.e., on Linux do not mount it in read/write mode, or just "refrain from writing" (USB) - " "Not writing" will still change access time (→ Windows Reg. flag) " Attention on journaling file systems! - Not recommended: Setting the USB-write-protection flag in the Windows registry - $\rightarrow$ This requires a reboot and is not guaranteed to work! - In general, SW blockers do the same as Hardware ones - Comparing Hardware and Software blockers: - → SW +: Cheaper and flexible (all devices) - → SW -: Platform specific, working not immediately apparent - → HW +: Hot-swap, interface conversion, easier to verify - $\rightarrow$ HW -: Expensive, only for selected interfaces
+- Basic principle: Access the media without passing on write requests; only allow read requests - → I.e., on Linux do not mount it in read/write mode, or just "refrain from writing" (USB) - " "Not writing" may (and often will!) still change access times - $(\rightarrow$ Windows registry flag) - " Attention on journaling file systems! - Not recommended: Setting the USB-write-protection flag in the Windows registry - This requires a reboot and is not guaranteed to work! - In general, SW blockers do the same as Hardware ones - Comparing Hardware and Software blockers: - → SW +: Cheaper and flexible (all devices) - → SW -: Platform specific, working not immediately apparent - \rightarrow HW +: Hot-swap, interface conversion, easier to verify - \rightarrow HW -: Expensive, only for selected interfaces